How to tune the learning rate of a stochastic optimization

 1. Define the computational graph

-The Boulder Opal optimization engine expresses all optimization problems as data flow graphs, which you can create with the qctrl.create_graph function.
+The Boulder Opal optimization engine expresses all optimization problems as data flow graphs, which you can create with boulderopal.Graph.
 The methods of the graph object allow you to represent the mathematical structure of the problem that you want to solve.

 2. Execute optimization and retrieve cost history

-You can calculate a stochastic optimization from an input graph using the qctrl.functions.calculate_stochastic_optimization function.
+You can calculate a stochastic optimization from an input graph using the boulderopal.run_stochastic_optimization function.
 This function allows you to retrieve the history of all the costs for each step of the optimization, or the history of the best value of the costs up to each iteration.
-You can request the history of costs by passing the cost_history_scope argument to the function.
+You can request the history of costs with the cost_history_scope argument.

 3. Compare the cost histories for different choices of the learning rate

-You can retrieve the list of costs by looking at the cost_history attribute of the optimization result.
+You can retrieve the list of costs by looking at the "cost_history" element in the dictionary returned by the optimization.
 By plotting these results, you can then verify which choices of parameters resulted in costs that stagnated, and which ones kept improving with each iteration.
 You can then keep refining the choices, and requesting more iterations for the parameter values whose costs did not stagnate.

 4. Restart the optimization for the most successful choice of the learning rate